clarin-eric/PressMint/Samples/PressMint-SI/README.md

 # Samples of the PressMint-SI corpus

-## Documentation
+## Data source

-### Data source
+The source of the PressMint-SI corpus will be a selection of texts from the _Corpus of Slovenian periodicals (1771-1914) sPeriodika 1.0_ ([http://hdl.handle.net/11356/1881](http://hdl.handle.net/11356/1881)).

-The source of the PressMint-SI corpus will be a selection of texts from the *Corpus of Slovenian periodicals (1771-1914) sPeriodika 1.0* ([http://hdl.handle.net/11356/1881](http://hdl.handle.net/11356/1881)).
+The corpus is described in:

-The compilation of the corpus is described in:
+* Dobranić et al. 2024.
+[A Lightweight Approach to a Giga-Corpus of Historical Periodicals: The Story of a Slovenian Historical Newspaper Collection](https://aclanthology.org/2024.lrec-main.61/) *LREC-COLING 2024*.

-> [A Lightweight Approach to a Giga-Corpus of Historical Periodicals: The Story of a Slovenian Historical Newspaper Collection](https://aclanthology.org/2024.lrec-main.61/) (Dobranić et al., *LREC-COLING 2024*).
+* Pretnar Žagar, A. (2024).
+A Corpus Linguistic Characterisation of sPeriodika. *Conference on Language Technologies and Digital Humanities (JT-DH-2024)*. [https://doi.org/10.5281/zenodo.13936418](https://doi.org/10.5281/zenodo.13936418).

-Details of the source:
+### Details of the source:

-* **Source**: The periodical issues were retreived from [dLib](https://dlib.si), the Slovenia's national library's digital library service in the form of OCR-ed PDF and TXT files.
+* __Source__: The periodical issues were retreived from [dLib](https://dlib.si), the Slovenia's national library's digital library service in the form of OCR-ed PDF and TXT files.

-* **Availability**: Available for [download](http://hdl.handle.net/11356/1881) under the CC BY-SA 4.0 licence and for on-line analysis via the [CLARIN.SI installation of the NoSketch Engine concordancer](https://www.clarin.si/ske/#dashboard?corpname=speriodika).
+* __Availability__: Available for [download](http://hdl.handle.net/11356/1881) under the CC BY-SA 4.0 licence and for on-line analysis via the [CLARIN.SI installation of the NoSketch Engine concordancer](https://www.clarin.si/ske/#dashboard?corpname=speriodika).

-* **Content**: Slovenian periodicals published during the 18th, 19th, and beginning of 20th century (1771-1914).
+* __Content__: Slovenian periodicals published during the 18th, 19th, and beginning of 20th century (1771-1914).
 The corpus contains not only newspapers but also other periodically appearing texts, such as magazines or yearbooks.

-* **Size**: Around 150,000 texts and 910,000,000 tokens (50GB).
+* __Size__: Around 150,000 texts and 910,000,000 tokens (50GB).

-* **Structure**: The corpus is structured into texts (typically corresponding to one issue of a periodical) and paragraphs.
+* __Structure__: The corpus is structured into texts (typically corresponding to one issue of a periodical) and paragraphs.
 No effort has been made to structure the texts into articles, mark their titles and similar.
 However

-* **Correction**: The OCR-ed texts were corrected with [cSMTiser](https://github.com/clarinsi/csmtiser) trained on [a set of manually corrected samples](hdl.handle.net/11356/1907) from the original texts.
+* __Correction__: The OCR-ed texts were corrected with [cSMTiser](https://github.com/clarinsi/csmtiser) trained on [a set of manually corrected samples](hdl.handle.net/11356/1907) from the original texts.

-* **Linguistic annotation**: The texts were then annotated with [CLASSLA-Stanza](https://github.com/clarinsi/classla) for sentences,  tokens, lemmas, part-of-speech tags and named entities, following the Universal Dependencies formalism for tagging, and the standard 5-class NER system.
+* __Linguistic annotation__: The texts were then annotated with [CLASSLA-Stanza](https://github.com/clarinsi/classla) for sentences,  tokens, lemmas, part-of-speech tags and named entities, following the Universal Dependencies formalism for tagging, and the standard 5-class NER system.

-* **Metadata**: The texts in the corpus have the following metadata:
+* __Metadata__: The texts in the corpus have the following metadata:

     - Document ID (URN)
     - Source (URL of the original digitised document available at dlib.si)